danielssonn/blockchain-oracles/Award/README.md

 ## Details

-- [x] Awards contract has an overall budget, that can be augmented by addAwardBalance()
+- [x] Awards contract has an overall budget, that can be augmented by addToAwardsBudget()
 - [x] This will be a real transfer of ETH, the sender must be valid and have the amount of ETH in their account
 - [x] Awards can then be minted:
 - [x] NFT will be created for the award by the minting process.
 - [x] ETH will be moved from the Award budget, and vested for the winner for a vesting period (1 ETH currently for 10 days)
-- [x] ETH in the Award can be withdrawn, if vesting period has passed by withdrawAward
+- [x] ETH in the individual award can be withdrawn, if vesting period has passed by withdrawAwardETH
 - [x] Award will only be minted if there is available budget
 - [x] Award will not be minted for organizers
 - [ ] Think of the minting process and winner having the ability to configure